3urobeat/node-steamid-resolver/README.md

 # node-steamid-resolver
-NPM library to get steamids from profile links/names and the other way around.
+NPM library to get steamids from profile or group links and the other way around.
 Also includes function to return you all information returned by Steam [from this page](https://steamcommunity.com/id/3urobeat?xml=1) in a nice object format.

 ## Install